biruk-hg/Game-of-Games-3/README.md

-# **Simple Java Games**
+# **Game of Games**

 ## **Overview**
-Welcome to **Simple Java Games**!
+Welcome to **Game of Games**!
 This project offers a selection of fun, interactive games designed to enhance your Java programming skills.
 You can play these games directly from the console, with each offering a unique challenge.
 The games included in this collection are:

 1. **Find the Thimble**: Guess where the thimble is hidden among the cups.
 2. **Coin Flip**: Try to predict the outcome of a coin flip.